Kutztown University Procedures and Information for Severe Weather

 Typical Severe Weather Alerts

-KUTZTOWN UNIVERSITY, CLASSES CANCELED/LIBERAL LEAVE.
+KUTZTOWN UNIVERSITY, CLASSES CANCELED/OFFICES OPEN, LIBERAL LEAVE.
 This decision will be made prior to or during the class and/or administrative office schedule.
 If the class schedule has begun, classes may be curtailed for the remainder of the day at a designated hour including evening classes.
 Essential employees must remain and/or report, unless otherwise directed and all offices are open.
-All staff employees must report on time, remain at work or utilize liberal leave.
+Rohrbach Library will remain open.
+All staff employees must report on time, remain at work or may be offered the ability to utilize liberal leave.
 Other programs and events, whether sponsored by the university or not, may or may not be canceled.
 If classes are canceled after a certain point in the day, any classes that are in progress at the designated closure time may meet up until that time.

 KUTZTOWN UNIVERSITY, CLOSED.
 In dangerous or extreme weather conditions the university will be closed.
-All classes and services will be canceled.
+All classes and services will be canceled, and most offices will be closed.
 University events may be canceled as well.
-South Dining Hall, the Student Recreation Center, the Health and Wellness Center and the McFarland Student Union will remain open.
+South Dining Hall, the Student Recreation Center, the Health and Wellness Center and the McFarland Student Union will remain open (adjusted hours may apply).
 Essential employees must remain and/or report, unless otherwise directed.
 Except in the rare case of multiple consecutive full day closings (RE: Management Directive 530.17), other employees are not required to take leave.

 Staff members designated to be critical to the continuation of key university operations and services.
 Essential personnel status is communicated to designated employees as part of the position description or via a separate communication.